NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial1.md

         --config configs/train_config.yaml \
         --config_mparams configs/model_structure.yaml \
         --files_train <path to folder containing all h5 files for training> \
-        --val_files <path to folder containing all h5 files for validation>
+        --files_val <path to folder containing all h5 files for validation>
 ```
 See Appendix 2 below for an example.